thien-do/thien-do/work.md

 [Jay/Hien](https://www.linkedin.com/in/thehien/) (CTO) and
 [Hai Nguyen](https://github.com/ng-hai) (Front-end Engineer).

-- Increased by 3 times by building and leading a web team of 12 engineers by building and leading a web team of 12 engineers.

-- Enabled all engineers to share resources and move between projects by standardising the web tech stack.

-- Built and led a web team of 12 engineers across all 3 main businesses:
 [Be Super App](https://be.com.vn/en/consumer/),
 [Be Enterprise](https://be.com.vn/en/corporates/),
 and [CAKE digital bank](https://cake.vn/en/home/).

-- Planned, pitched, and led a company-wide standardisation of the web tech stack.
-The unified stack enabled all web engineers to move and share resources between projects.
-This increased our output by more than 50%, measured by amount of tasks done per engineer per month.

-2020 – 2021.
-Led Be's web team of 10 engineers.
-Standardized the web tech stack with [Hai Nguyen][hai] and [Hieu Nguyen][hieu].
-This lets members move and share resources effectively between projects and teams, which ultimately increased the web team output by 50%.

 _Technologies: React, TypeScript, Next.js, Vercel, Figma, Tailwind CSS, CSS Modules_